Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 #### 6. Done, refresh a Jellyfin TV series page.

 ###### Alternatively, you can copy and paste the full script available on the GitHub rather than using cdn.jsdelivr.
 Note that this method does not support automatic updates.
-You can also install it only for your web-browser it with an extension like *Violentmonkey*.
+You can also install it only for your web-browser with an extension like *Violentmonkey*.

 ## Technical